arvigeus/AZ-204/Topics/Containers.md

 az container show --resource-group az204-aci-rgb--name mycontainerbb --query "{FQDN:ipAddress.fqdn,ProvisioningState:provisioningState}" --out table
 ```

-**Container Groups** - the top-level resource.
-It consists of multiple containers scheduled on a single host machine, sharing lifecycle, resources, network, and storage volumes (similar to Kubernetes pod). _Multi-container groups only support Linux containers_. _For Windows containers, Azure Container Instances allow only single-instance deployment_.
+[**Container Groups**](https://learn.microsoft.com/en-us/azure/container-instances/container-instances-container-groups) - the top-level resource.
+It consists of multiple containers scheduled on a single host machine, sharing lifecycle, resources, network (share an external IP, ports.
+DNS), and storage volumes (similar to Kubernetes pod). _Multi-container groups only support Linux containers_. _For Windows containers, Azure Container Instances allow only single-instance deployment_.
 If you create a container group with two instances, each requesting one CPU, then the container group is allocated two CPUs.
 Example: An application container and a logging or monitoring container.
+Multi-container groups are useful when you need to split one task into a few container images.
+For instance, having a container for a web app and another for fetching content, or a front-end and a back-end container.

-**Restart policies**: `Always`, `Never`, `OnFailure`.
+**Restart policies**: `Always` (default), `Never`, `OnFailure`.
 When ACI stops a container with a restart policy of `Never` or `OnFailure`, its status is set to **Terminated**.
 Example: `az container create --restart-policy OnFailure ...`.

-**Environment variables**: `az container create --environment-variables 'NumWords'='5' 'MinLength'='8' ...`
+[**Environment variables**](https://learn.microsoft.com/en-us/azure/container-instances/container-instances-environment-variables): `az container create --environment-variables 'NumWords'='5' 'MinLength'='8' ...`

 - Via file (`az container create --file secure-env.yaml ...`):